Cancer Research UK logo.

 Your blood cells need to recover from your last treatment before you have more chemotherapy.
 Sometimes your blood counts are not high enough to have chemotherapy.
 If this happens, your doctor usually delays your next treatment.
 They will tell you when to repeat the blood test.

 You have chemotherapy into a vein (intravenously).
-This means you have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.
+This means you have treatment through a thin short tube called a cannula.
+It goes into a vein in your arm each time you have treatment.

 You usually have chemotherapy as cycles of treatment.
-Each cycle is either a 2, 3 or 4 week period.
+Each cycle is either weekly or over a 2, 3 or 4 week period.
 The cycle length varies in time depending on the chemotherapy you are having.
+You usually have 6 cycles.

-Your specialist will explain how you have treatment, and how long they expect your treatment course to be.
+Your specialist will explain how you have the treatment.
+And how long they expect your treatment course to be.

 Where do you have it?